Derek and the Dominos: Layla sessions

 The band flew to Miami, Florida, on 23 August 1970 to begin recording with Atlantic Records producer Tom Dowd.
 Until early September, sessions took place at Criteria Studios for what became the double album Layla and Other Assorted Love Songs.
 Most of the material, particularly the track "Layla", was inspired by Clapton's unrequited love for Boyd.
 After Clapton and Whitlock's initial experimentation with heroin while recording All Things Must Pass, the band's time in Miami was marked by all four members' excessive use of hard drugs.
 According to Clapton, "We were staying in this hotel on the beach, and whatever drug you wanted, you could get it at the newsstand.
 The girl would just take your orders."
-The Thunderbird Motel, in current Sunny Isles Beach, Florida.

 The first few days of the Layla sessions were unproductive.
-On 26 August, Dowd, who was also producing the Allman Brothers Band's album Idlewild South, took the Dominos to an Allman Brothers concert, where Clapton, already a fan of the Nashville-born guitarist, first heard Duane Allman play in person.
+On 26 August, Dowd, who was also producing the Allman Brothers Band's album Idlewild South, took the Dominos to an Allman Brothers concert, where Clapton, already a fan of the rising lead and slide guitarist Duane Allman, first heard him play in person.
 After Clapton invited the whole band back to Criteria that night, he and Allman formed an instant bond that provided the catalyst for the Layla album.
 Over ten recording dates, Allman contributed to most of the tracks on the album, in between his commitments to the Allman Brothers Band.
-Only three songs – "I Looked Away", "Bell Bottom Blues" and "Keep on Growing" – were recorded without his participation.
+Only three songs, recorded before his arrival – "I Looked Away", "Bell Bottom Blues" and "Keep on Growing" – lacked his participation.
 The band remade "Tell the Truth" during the sessions and subsequently attempted to have the Spector-produced single cancelled.
 In the United States, Atco Records released the original version of "Tell the Truth" backed with "Roll It Over" in September, but soon withdrew the single.